oroinc/platform/src/Oro/Bundle/EntityExtendBundle/README.md

 Manage entities through UI
 --------------------------

 To manage existing entities or create new ones through UI go to **System > Entities > Entity Management** page.
 On this page you can see a list of all entities, but please note that you can modify only entities marked as extendable.
-See **IS EXTEND** column to see whether an entity can be extended or not.
+Check **IS EXTEND** column to see whether an entity can be modified or not.
 To create a new entity click **Create entity** button at the top right corner of the page, fill the form and click **Save And Close**.
-Next add necessary fields to you entity clicking on **Create field** button.
+Next add necessary fields to your entity clicking on **Create field** button.
 To add new field to existing entity go to view page of this entity and click **Create field** button.
 When all changes are made do not forget to click **Update schema** button to apply your changes.

 Modify existing entity
 ----------------------